smulrine/pielliptical/README.md

 ## Troubleshooting
 If the raspberrypi device still hasn't shown up in Zwift after a minute or so, try killing Zwift Companion entirely and restarting it, or restarting the Android device it is running on.
 (BLE seems to be less reliable than ANT+ in this regard.)

-Some kind of minor trauma to the Pi while in use (falls off footrest, gets kicked) may cause it to stop transmitting pace changes, leaving your avatar continuing to run at the last recorded pace.
-It will be necessary to unpair the device to get it to stop.
-It should still be possible to re-pair it, probably after restarting the Pi.
-(I only have the accelerometer connected with breadboard cables; soldering the wires would make it more robust.)

 ## Advanced Usage
 - Configure Pi to run entirely in read-only mode so it can be powered off safely
 - Disable wi-fi entirely for faster startup